Thunberg faces counter-rally by workers in Canada's oil heartland

 The truck convoy organised by pro-oil group United We Roll left the city of Red Deer on Friday morning, bound for Edmonton where the organisers plan to protest against outside interference.

-"I am asking everyone connected to the oil and gas industry to come out in unity to show Greta we do not need her yelling at us," co-organiser Joel Mullan said on United We Roll's website, adding that Alberta was proud of its "clean energy".
+"I am asking everyone connected to the oil and gas industry to come out in unity to show Greta we do not need her yelling at us," United We Roll said on its Facebook page, adding that Alberta was proud of its "clean energy."

-Swedish activist Thunberg, who has mobilised a global youth movement against climate change, faces a difficult audience in Alberta where the energy sector provides 150,000 direct jobs and contributes more than C$71 billion ($54.1 billion) annually to Canada's gross domestic product.
+Swedish activist Thunberg, who has mobilised a global youth movement against climate change, faces a difficult audience in Alberta where the energy sector provides 150,000 direct jobs and contributes more than C$71 billion (41.80 billion pounds) annually to Canada's gross domestic product.

 Thunberg's Edmonton march, which is being organised by indigenous and environmental groups, comes days before a tight Canadian federal election in which climate change and the future of Canada's oil and gas sector are hot topics.